loren-murphy/WatsonEventBuddy/README.md

 You connection list should look like the following.
-If asked to restage, select OK.
+If asked to restage, select **Restage**.
 ![](images/NodeRed/ConnectedServices.png)

 Click **Visit App URL** to launch the nodeRED editor.
 Select a username and password to secure the editor